-Ongoing business such as requests for changes in hours of operations, approval to purchase types of alcohol not stocked by the government's liquor warehouses, and the approval of special occasion permits are handled by email on a regular basis.
-In fiscal year 2021-22, there were approximately 130 decisions required by the Board.
+Ongoing business such as requests for changes in hours of operations, approval to purchase alcohol outside the Nunavut Liquor and Cannabis Commission, and the approval of special occasion permits are handled by email on a regular basis.
+In fiscal year 2022-23, there were approximately 130 decisions required by the Board.